“How we spend our days is, of course, how we spend our lives,”

-I’m often struck by Dillard’s words, the simple reminder each minute and hour eventually adds up to a life.
-Looking back on yesterday, last year, even just an hour ago, it’s mostly the ordinary moments that build up a day.
-The ones that are so easy to neglect because they will be here again tomorrow.
-Breakfast, laundry, driving the kids to school, one moment after another, often on repeat.
+I’m often struck by Dillard’s words, the simple reminder each minute and hour eventually add up to a life.
+Looking back at yesterday, last year, even just an hour ago, the ordinary moments build my day.
+Breakfast, laundry, driving the kids to their activities- one moment after another, often on repeat.

 The everyday moments are the ones to focus on if we want a life well lived.

-A family rhythm, a gentle routine to guide, allows the parts of our day (especially the ones that are busy or hard) to have focus and slow down, so the things we want to spend time doing, have enough time to be there.
+A rhythm, a gentle routine to guide, allows the parts of our day (especially the ones that are busy or hard) to have focus, so the things we want to spend time doing, have enough time to be there.

 Already a subscriber, no worries!
-Create a Family Rhythm will arrive in your inbox shortly!
+Create a Family Rhythm is located in the Resource Library.